Researcher: Donald Earl McKinney Jr

 "About the McKinneys, as I explained, I myself used to list them as a clan sept of the MacKinnons, assuming that is was a normal Anglicised distortion of MacKinnon, and it was the late Sir Thomas Innes of Learney, Lord Lyon King of Arms, and a real expert on clans, who pulled me up for it.
 According to him it is a variation of MacKenzie.
 MacKenzie derives from MacCoinnich which some authorities give as a 'son of the fair' incidentally, which is also the meaning of MacKinnon. - - - - -Apart from accepting Sir Thomas's scholarship as far superior to my own, I was struck by how obviously MacCoinnich would Anglicise into MacKinney.
 So since Sir Thomas gave me his advise, I have dropped MacKinney from my pesonal list of MacKinnon sept names.

 Mackenny is a Sept of the Clan MacKenzie

 From Black's "The Surnames in Scotland": "MacKenzie. - - - The English form of the name is interesting as preserving the medieval Gaelic pronunciation of the genitive, which in early Irish is Cainnigh, pronounced 'Cainny'.- - - "

 The foremost and most reliable researchers of New England, Noyes, Libby & Davis, as well as A.W.
-Underhill, offer specifically cited source material such as land, court & tax records, etc which clearly shows his name was Mackenny, sometimes “phonetically” transcribed as Mackanny, Mackany, Makenny, Mechene, or Mackane etc which in the early Scottish dialect was most likely pronounced "Machkeny" or “Mechkainy” the same pronunciation as Mackenzie during this period.
+Underhill, offer specifically cited source material such as land, court & tax records, etc which y shows his name was Mackenny, sometimes “phonetically” transcribed as Mackanny, Mackany, Makenny, Mechene, or Mackane.
+Mackshane, etc which in the early Scottish dialect was most likely pronounced "Machkeny" or “Mechkainy”.